History of Italians in Mississippi

 The History of Italians in Mississippi is related to the Italian presence and emigration to the State of Mississippi in southern US.

 The immense obstacles that these Italian immigrants faced in assimilating into the broader society were far from easy, while also attempting to preserve their identity, culture, and traditions in a new land.
 Italian immigrants are responsible for developing and contributing to the region now known as Mississippi.

 History

 In the 19th century, many Italians entered the United States in New Orleans and traveled onwards to Mississippi.
 Over 100 immigrants lived in Mississippi as the American Civil War started.
 In the late 19th century, Italian immigration increased in the United States, which made a tremendous impact on the area.

-Some of them went to work in the so-called "Mississippi Delta" in the cotton plantations, and even helped the development of the blues music with their mandolins.
+People originating in Sicily in real life became involved in the fruit industry in the area around New Orleans in the late 1800s, which in turn influenced Italian settlement on the Mississippi Gulf Coast.

 Roman Catholic faith

 Most people in Italy are Roman Catholics.
 Italians are predominantly Roman Catholic as a whole, and so were those Italians that settled in Mississippi.
 The Catholic Church outfitted vital institutional support to them and future generations.
 Although the presence of a Catholic population in Mississippi is relatively minor, Italians are a prominent group within many Catholic churches across the state.